-In the second of two posts on sexual assault, Women’s Studies student Layn Abbott writes about his experience accessing one of the most shocking forms of male privilege: the assumed ability to take sex from women without consent.
+In the second of two posts on sexual assault, a Women’s Studies student who wishes to remain anonymous writes about his experience accessing one of the most shocking forms of male privilege: the assumed ability to take sex from women without consent.
 Or as he puts it, to rape.
 You can find some background on masculinity studies in another of our blog entries, here.
-I leave the floor to Layn.
+I leave the floor to him.

 –Alison Reiheld, Director of SIUE’s Women’s Studies program